sharathreddy4/Socket.io/How to use.md

 - First install the socket.io software from the terminal.
  - $ npm install socket.io

- - Using socket.io with Node http server
+- Using socket.io with Node http server: This is the basic way of using Socketio in a server-client communication.

-Server (app.js)
+-->Server (server.js):

 var app = require('http').createServer(handler)
 var io = require('socket.io')(app);